EladAvrahami/K8S-base-knowledge/README.md

  What is k8s service ?
  <pre>
-service methode is give static ip adress to pod so even if it die the service process can be relate the new pod adress just as the old one.
+service methode is give a static ip adress to pod so even if it die the service process can be relate the new pod adress just as the old one.
+In order to get access to your app trow browser you should have EXTERNAL SERVICE ,but in order to get to adress to pod but without premmision to acces trow browser
+(just like DB premission) we will use INTERNAL SERVICE.
 </pre>

 <!-- https://www.youtube.com/watch?v=s_o8dwzRlu4  -->